reprojected/reprojected.github.com/source/_posts/2012-09-28-gis-apprenticeship-program.markdown

 [Final presentation](/presentations/gis_apprentice_2012/GISApprenticeship_final.pdf) [{% img right /images/will_first_page.png Presentation %}](/presentations/gis_apprentice_2012/GISApprenticeship_final.pdf)

-Looking forward to participating in the program again this spring... and encourage all you GIS folks out there to find a way to participate in education through your local school system... there are always lots of opportunities!
+Looking forward to participating in the program again this spring... and encourage all you GIS folks out there to find a way to participate in education through your local school system... there are always lots of opportunities!!